 Child passenger safety

-Do not allow children under 12 years old to ride in the front seat if your car has a frontal passenger air bag in the door or dashboard, as they are more likely to be injured or killed if they airbag deploys.
+Do not allow children under 12 years old to ride in the front seat if your car has a front passenger airbag in the door or dashboard, as they are more likely to be injured or killed if they airbag deploys.
 Equally, children secured in rear-facing car seats must never be positioned in front of an active airbag.
 If it were to deploy following a collision, the infant would likely be crushed to death.

-Many modern vehicles are built with on-off switches which allow the driver to deactivate the passenger side airbag.
+Many modern vehicles are built with on-off switches that allow the driver to deactivate the passenger-side airbag.
 You may need to switch off the front passenger airbag in rare circumstances, where the risk of injury should the airbag deploy outweighs the safety benefits of the device.
 This would be the case when: